 Best Bug Spray for Kids

 Sawyer Insect Repellent is a versatile picaridin spray recommended by the Center for Disease Control (CDC) as safe and effective for most users.
 Our testers liked the evaporating smell and the way the spray feels after it dries.
-We found it effective against a wide variety of bugs, and testers thought it worked just as well on gear as it does on skin.
+We found it effective against a variety of bugs, and testers thought it worked just as well on gear as it does on skin.
 It comes with two lids to help prevent accidental leaks, and the bottle is petite enough to fit almost anywhere.

 While the dual lid design does stop leaking, it can be annoying to track two lids.
 Also, the smaller bottle means you'll potentially need more than one for each trip, but it does come in a pack of 2, so at least you get your money's worth.
 Sawyers is an effective and easy to use product with no offensive smell and wide coverage for every member of the family.

 OFF!
 Family Care Insect & Mosquito Repellent is a pleasant-smelling option with a lower DEET percentage for skin, as recommended by the CDC.
 The bottle is easy to use, has a larger lid, and sprays evenly with a fine mist for good coverage.
 In our tests, it was effective against a variety of bugs, including biting flies around horses, and some users liked the smell.

 DEET isn't known for its good smell or skin-friendly texture, and this option is no different, but the added fragrance was well-liked by testers or at least tolerated.
 However, fragrances equal the addition of more chemicals, so you'll want to spot-test it prior to use to ensure it doesn't irritate your skin.
 Overall, this budget-priced spray 2-pack is effective and works well.